zearp/OptiHack/README.md

 ### Logs
 * Boot logs, to get (early) boot logs execute ```log show --predicate 'process == "kernel"' --style syslog --source --last boot``` right after a reboot to get them.
 A good way to find errors regarding kext loading and such.
 * Cleaning logs, often it is nice to clean the logs when testing, execute ```sudo log erase --all``` to wipe them.
+* Debug logs and options are disabled where possible, this speeds up booting and helps performance.
+Debug logging anf versions of software with debug options shouldn't be used in production.
+If you have issues booting OpenCore please re-enable debug logging as outlined [here](https://dortania.github.io/OpenCore-Install-Guide/troubleshooting/debug.html).

 ## Misc.
 * OpenCore doesn't remember the last booted volume?
 Press ```control + enter``` to set a new default.
 Wiping NVRAM can also help cure this.